royratcliffe/msgpackc-prolog/README.md

-The goal of this delicate balance between Prolog and C, between definite-clause grammar and low-level bit manipulation, aims to retain the flexibility and elegance of forward and backward unification between Message Pack and byte streams while gleaning the performance benefits of a C-based foreign support library.
+The goal of this delicate balance between Prolog and C, between definite-clause grammar and low-level bit manipulation, aims to retain the flexibility and elegance of forward and backward unification between MessagePack and byte streams while gleaning the performance benefits of a C-based foreign support library.

-Much of the pure C Message Pack implementation concerns storage and memory management.
-To a large extent, any Prolog implementation can ignore memory.
-Prolog was not designed for deeply-embedded hardware targets with extreme memory limitations.

 ## Functors, fundamentals and primitives